openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 bash <(wget -qO- https://download.openlookeng.io/install.sh) --multi-node
 ```

-First of all, this command will download scripts and packages required by openLooKeng service.
+First, this command will download scripts and packages required by openLooKeng service.
 After the download is completed, it will check whether the dependent packages `expect` and `sshpass` are installed.
 If not, those dependencies will be installed automatically.

 Besides, jdk version is required to be greater than 1.8.0\_151.
 If not, jdk1.8.0\_201 will be installed in the cluster.
 It is recommended to manually install these dependencies before installing openLooKeng service.

 Secondly, the script will download openLooKeng-server tarball and copy that tarball to all the nodes in the cluster.
 Then install the openLooKeng-server by using this tarball.

-Lastly, the script will setup openLooKeng server with the standard configurations, includes configurations for JVM, Node and also for build-in catalogs like `tpch`, `tpcds`, `memory connector`.
+Lastly, the script will setup openLooKeng server with the standard configurations, includes configurations for JVM, Node and for built-in catalogs like `tpch`, `tpcds`, `memory connector`.

 By design, the script will check if there are existing configuration under directory:
 `/home/openlkadmin/.openlkadmin/cluster_node_info`